MaterializeInc/materialize/doc/user/content/guides/node-js.md

 main();
 ```

-Polling _(repeatedly querying)_ of a view is fine, and response times should be much faster than traditional database queries because materialized view results are stored in memory.
-For more advanced options see [Queries in node-postgres](https://node-postgres.com/features/queries) and for results format reference see [pg.Result](https://node-postgres.com/api/result).
+Polling _(repeatedly querying)_ of a view is fine, and response times are much faster than traditional database queries because Materialize maintains materialized views in memory.
+For more, refer to the node-postgres documentation of [Queries in node-postgres](https://node-postgres.com/features/queries) and [pg.Result](https://node-postgres.com/api/result) for output reference.

 **Note:** If your SELECT queries do more than read out of a materialization, think about whether you should materialize part of the query, or the whole thing.